mobanisto/pinpit-gradle-plugin/README.md

 Swing and [Compose for Desktop](https://github.com/JetBrains/compose-multiplatform) as UI toolkits.

+This repository hosts the pinpit Gradle plugin.
+To get started quickly, take a look at the main [pinpit](https://github.com/mobanisto/pinpit) project that provides tools for setting up working projects easily.

 pinpit is based on the Compose plugin developed by Jetbrains that lives in the [JetBrains/compose-multiplatform](https://github.com/JetBrains/compose-multiplatform) repository.